-The Group and Bank has limited exposure to Level 3 fair value measurements.
-If all risks inherent in the valuations were to crystallise in their entirety, total assets would reduce by £1m for Group and £1m for Bank with the loss being recognised directly in the income statement.
+The Group has limited exposure to Level 3 fair value measurements.
+The warrant was subsequently settled post year end at the carrying value and therefore there is no valuation uncertainty in respect of this instrument.
+If all risks inherent in the remaining valuations were to crystallise in their entirety, total assets would reduce by £8m and lead to the immediate recognition of a loss recognised in the income statement.